 Photo Gallery A3: Thread Leaks

 Various factors influence the severity of a failure such as the use of galvanized steel connected to a brass valve, age, operating pressure, physical impact, and pipe schedule.
-Our finding of advanced failures of threaded thin wall schedule 10 and even ultra thin wall schedule 7 pipe for threaded branch lines at fire systems, while still a shock to many building owners, should have been expected.
+Our finding of advanced failures of threaded thin wall schedule 10 and even ultra thin wall schedule 7 pipe for threaded branch lines at fire sprinkler systems, while still a shock to many building owners and engineers, should have been expected.

 The most catastrophic failures we encounter are usually the result of a total pipe separation at the threads of a 1 in. or greater pressurized line.
 Even with the quickest response, most total pipe thread separations impact multiple floors, interrupt services, and produce damages in the $$$ million dollar realm.